Pat Rowden - Fear

 It is my hope and belief that you will find the information contained on my site useful, particularly in these most stressful times.
-The anecdotes and short stories have been collected over many years.

 by hobby – I am an inventor and a website builder